 Matt Marsh, Engineering Correspondent

-Matt is a engineering trained, working in the field of medical radiation physics, but he is also a true renaissance man with a wide range of interests including photography and all things boat design.
-Working as M. B. Marsh Marine Design, Matt designs innovative powerboats of all shapes and sizes, mainly for inshore use.
+Matt is a Professional Engineer, working in the field of laser imaging, but he is also a true renaissance man with a wide range of interests including photography and all things boat design.
+Working as M. B. Marsh Marine Design, Matt designs innovative powerboats of all shapes and sizes.

 Which brings us to the obvious question: Why would we invite a man who has never been offshore and in fact does not even sail that much, to write for a web site about going offshore, mainly in sailboats?
 The answer is simple: because that is one of Matt’s greatest strengths as an AAC writer.

 Let me explain.
 No one is a greater proponent of the benefits of experience offshore than we are.
 After all, between the three of us (Colin, Phyllis and I) we have combined years sailing offshore that add up to close to a century.
 But there is a downside to experience: it can make you set in your ways.
 That’s where Matt comes in.
-He writes from a completely fresh perspective and often questions “accepted wisdom”.
+He writes from a completely fresh perspective.